What are Lightroom Presets

 Lightroom Presets and the Develop Module

-If you’re using Lightroom to enhance or edit your images, then you’ll probably be familiar with the Lightroom Develop module.
+If you’ve been using Lightroom to enhance or edit your images, then you’ll probably be familiar with the Lightroom Develop module.
 This is where you can make an almost infinite level of adjustment to your photo’s.
 You can apply changes to the exposure, contrast, colour as well as many other settings.

 Having applied your adjustment settings to an image you can save these settings to use again with other images.
 This is a Lightroom Preset.
 Once you’ve created a Preset, these adjustment settings are available to apply to other photos using the Lightroom Presets panel.
 You can see a screenshot of the Lightroom Develop module below.
 This shows the Presets panel on the left.